duneroadrunner/scpptool/README.md

 `mse::rsv::make_xscope_reference_or_pointer_capture_lambda()`
 `mse::rsv::make_xscope_non_reference_or_pointer_capture_lambda()`
 `mse::rsv::make_xscope_non_capture_lambda()`
-(This tool will flag attempts to use the wrong one.)
+(This tool will flag attempts to use one not appropriate for the given lambda.)

 example:
 ```cpp